-The Content Marketing Roadmap started its life as a quick sketch by Bert van Loon on a whiteboard during a business meeting about marketing innovation.
-The term “content marketing” was then still unknown territory for many clients and it was a real challenge to explain the concept and its role in the existing business process.
+The Agile Content Marketing Roadmap Project started its life as a quick sketch by Bert van Loon on a whiteboard during a business meeting about marketing innovation.
+The term “content marketing” was then still territory-to-explore for many clients and it was a real challenge to explain the fundamentals and its role in the existing business process.
 As always, visualising with a sketch helped to create understanding.

 Quickly, that sketch became the central element of similar meetings, both to explain the role of a content marketing plan in business planning to C-level client contacts, and as a hands-on, collaborative framework for clients’ teams who were developing their own content marketing plan.
-As the roadmap was put into practice it gradually matured, gaining depth, nuance and further structure to become the Content Marketing Roadmap as it is published today: a six-step process, supported by organisation and technology as two enabling layers.
+As ‘the content roadmap’ was put into practice it gradually matured, gaining depth, nuance and further structure to become the Agile Content Marketing Roadmap Project as it is published today: a six-step process, supported by organization and technology as two enabling layers.

-The Content Marketing Roadmap combines a number of functions:
+The Agile Content Marketing Roadmap combines a number of functions:

 It also offers insight into the process of developing and implementing a content marketing plan, covering everything from setting goals to measuring results and improving the plan.